Finite and full scale localization for the multi-frequency quasi-periodic CMV matrices: Introduction

 \section{Introduction}

-Anderson localization (AL) describes the transformation of an impurity doped medium from a conductor to an insulator and this interesting phenomenon was discovered in physical experiments; see the Anderson's seminal paper \cite{Anderson-1958}.
-However, AL also holds significant mathematical importance.
-Mathematically, it implies that the corresponding operator has pure point spectrum with exponentially decaying eigenfunctions.
-We refer the reader to \cite{ChSu14, LTW09} for the history of AL. Here we would like to mention that AL problems for Schr\"{o}dinger operators are widely studied and fruitful results have been obtained, especially for quasi-periodic potentials with single frequency; see for example, \cite{AJ10-GEMS, Bourgain-book, BG00-Annals, BS01-CMP, ChSu14, GY20-GAFA, MJ} and references therein.
+Anderson localization (AL), originating from Anderson's seminal work on disordered systems \cite{Anderson-1958}, describes the transition of a medium from a conductor to an insulator.
+Mathematically, it manifests as the operator possessing pure point spectrum with exponentially decaying eigenfunctions, a property of profound mathematical significance \cite{ChSu14, LTW09}.
+Here we would like to mention that AL problems for Schr\"{o}dinger operators are widely studied and fruitful results have been obtained, especially for quasi-periodic potentials with single-frequency; see for example, \cite{AJ10-GEMS, Bourgain-book, BG00-Annals, BS01-CMP, ChSu14, GY20-GAFA, MJ} and references therein.

-Given the development of AL theory for Schr\"{o}dinger operators, it is natural to investigate the Schr\"{o}dinger operators with multi-frequency quasi-periodic (MF-QP) potentials.
-But it is a consensus that shifts on a multidimensional torus $\mathbb{T}^{d}$ turned out to be harder to analyze and the theory was less developed.
-Chulaevsky and Sinai \cite{CS89-CMP} originally established AL for two-frequency Schr\"{o}dinger operator almost everywhere in phase space.
+Given the well-developed AL theory for single-frequency quasi-periodic Schr\"{o}dinger operators, extending it to the multi-frequency case is a natural yet challenging direction.
+The analysis of shifts on a higher-dimensional torus $\mathbb{T}^{d}$ introduces significant complexities, resulting in a less developed theory for multi-frequency quasi-periodic (MF-QP) operators.
+Chulaevsky and Sina\v{\i} \cite{CS89-CMP} originally established AL for two-frequency Schr\"{o}dinger operator almost everywhere in phase space.
 For the frequency of more than two dimensional case, the same result was obtained in \cite{Bourgain-book}.
 However, these results were established directly in infinite volume, whereas localization in finite volume was not studied.
-Recently, Goldstein, Schlag and Voda \cite{GSV16-arXiv, GSV19-Inventiones} initially developed some analytical techniques and established both the finite and full scale localization of the MF-QP Schr\"{o}dinger operators.
-Based on the tools obtained in \cite{GSV16-arXiv}, Goldstein, Schlag and Voda \cite{GSV19-Inventiones} were committed to a class of multi-frequency quasi-periodic Schr\"{o}dinger operators and they derived a surprising result that the spectrum of this kind of operators is actually a single interval.
-This proves a conjecture proposed by Chulaevsky and Sinai in \cite{CS89-CMP}.
+A major breakthrough was achieved by Goldstein, Schlag, and Voda \cite{GSV16-arXiv, GSV19-Inventiones}, who pioneered analytical techniques to establish both finite and full scale localization for MF-QP Schr\"{o}dinger operators.
+Based on the tools obtained in \cite{GSV16-arXiv}, they further derived a surprising result that the spectrum of this kind of operators is actually a single interval.
 Here we would also like to mention the recent papers \cite{ZL22-DCDS} and \cite{Zhao20-JFA} on MF-QP operators.